dballif/CTF_WriteUps/Huntress2023.md

 This could also be solved by openign the properties of the picture in Windows, and going to the details tab.

+### Wimble
+>**Prompt:** "Gretchen, stop trying to make fetch happen!
+It's not going to happen!" - Regina George, Mean Girls

+This one was new to me.
+When I unzipped the file for the challenge, I found it was a Windows Image File.
+Basically another archive containing an image taken from windows.
+I extracted that archive so I could look through it.

+There were a lot of files here, and I didn't really know what any of them were.

+I see a lot of .pf files and another .zip file.

+It looks like the .pf files are related to various .exe files based on their titles.
+I decided I needed to find out what they were. .pf stands for "Prefetch".
+From what I read, these files are created the first time any .exe is run, and they contain important pieces of data that help the OS start them faster.
+That's pretty high level, but I think it's good enough for us.

+So now that I knew what they were, I had to find out how to search through them.
+My guess is that the flag is hidden inside one of them, but it could be in the zip.

+Time for more research.
+I eventually found [PECmd](https://ericzimmerman.github.io/#!index.md) a tool written by Eric Zimmerman that parses prefetch files.
+All I had to dow was pass it the directory where I extracted them all and it would look through them all, sending them to a file of my choosing.
+Then I could just searc for a flag.

+`Downloads\PECmd -d Downloads\fetch~\fetch >> pf.out.txt`

+I moved it to my WSL instance to grep because I know how to use that one off the top of my head.

+`cat pf.out.txt | grep flag{`

+This did turn up the flag for me.

+### F12:
+>**Prompt:** Remember when Missouri got into hacking!?!
+You gotta be fast to catch this flag!

+Starging this link displays a button, when you press it, another window appears for a second and then disappears.
+I assume the flag is goign to be in this window somewhere.

+However, you get a very small portion of the window.
+My first thought was that I would actually just have to be really fast and resize the window.
+I tried this a few times before I realized it was futile.

+So then I tried right clicking on it quickly, hoping I could get the page source.
+But that didn't work either.

+So finally I inspected the main page source to see what it was doing.
+When the button was clicked, it would call a JS function that would open `"./capture_the_flag.html"`.
+So, I navigated to that website manually where was a big green square where the flag should have been.
+But it wasn't there, so I viewed that page source too and found the flag hidden under a bunch of blank lines.